namdlefhtes/calculator/README.md

 - have working eventlistener for numbers on keyboard at line 26 and passed through the '+' sign, but this breaks the displayed number.

+2021-01-18

+working typed numbers and operators, and equals.